Skip to main content

 Configuration

 MCP Gateway is configured through YAML files.
-The global configuration lives at ~/.mcp-gateway/config.yaml, with optional project-specific overrides.
+The configuration lives at ~/.mcp-gateway/config.yaml (or MCP_CONFIG_PATH).

 File Locations